 The Endocrine System and Asthma

 Believe it or not, hormones can impact asthma.
 The endocrine system is made up of many different hormones that have a variety of effects on the body.
 Insulin is one hormone that researchers have connected to asthma.
 Insulin is needed to get glucose out of the bloodstream and into the cells.
 When the body becomes resistant to insulin’s effects, it can lead to diabetes.

-A study published in 2016 found that high levels of insulin due to insulin resistance changed lung structure and reduced function.
+A study published in 2016 found that elevated insulin due to insulin resistance changed lung structure and reduced function.
 The lungs also became overresponsive to airborne particles.
 Several studies have found a strong association between insulin resistance and asthma, whether or not the person is overweight.

 The Digestive System and Asthma

 You may have heard of the gut-brain axis or the gut-brain connection.
-Science has found a direct connection between the gut and brain.
+Science has found a direct link between the gut and the brain.
 But have you heard of the gut-lung axis?
-It turns out, that the gut microbiome has a major impact on lung health and can influence the development of asthma.
+It turns out that the gut microbiome has a major impact on lung health and can influence the development of asthma.
 The gut microbiome makes up most of your immune system.
 If there’s dysbiosis, it can impact how the immune system responds to the surrounding environment.

 Your ability to absorb nutrients is also important when it comes to asthma.
 A 2021 study published in the journal Nutrients found that deficiencies and overloads in certain minerals, like selenium, zinc, manganese, and others caused increased inflammation and/or poor outcomes in asthmatics.
 Certain minerals also caused problems when consumed in excess.